alexbarnadas/SceneProcessing/README.md

 3. Press esc

 The video will reproduce and also a window with the bird view coordinates of the detections will be drawn.

+Every detection will be tracked and the orientation of the track will be shown with an arrow.
+Also the velocity in pixels per second will be plot frame by frame next to every detection